SUPAMAN-dev/fracture-point-hyperhack/fracture point hyperhack/ClaimManager.md

 * ❌ Does NOT mint GHC directly.
 * ❌ Does NOT control supply of badges or XP.
-* ❌ Does NOT calculate leaderboard position (Alith or backend provides that).
+* ❌ Does NOT calculate leaderboard position (Alith provides that).

 ---